-This timer is named Txxx.
-When the enable input is on the timer starts to tick.
-When it ticks yyyyy (the preset value) times, it will turn on its contacts that will be used later in the program.
-Remember that the duration of a tick (increment) varies with the vendor and the timebase used. (i.e. a tick might be 1ms or 1 second or...)
-If however, the enable input turns off before the timer has completed, the current value will be retained.
-When the input turns back on, the timer will continue from where it left off.
-The only way to force the timer back to its preset value to start again is to turn on the reset input.
+wyyyy (the preset value) times, it will turn on its contacts that will be used later in the Remember that the duration of a tick (increment) varies with the vendor and the lase used. (i.e. a tick might be 1ms or 1 second or...)
+If however, the enable input turns before the timer has completed, the current value will be retained.
+When the input turns on, the timer will continue from where it left off.
+The only way to force the timer back preset value to start again is to turn on the reset input.

 The symbol is shown in the ladder diagram below.